-If you enjoy container-gardening, include some ranunculus tubers (.) in your pots, either by themselves or mixed with other plants.
+If you enjoy container-gardening, include some ranunculus tubers (Ranunculus spp.) in your pots, either by themselves or mixed with other plants.
 The most commonly grown variety, called the Persian buttercup (Ranunculus asiaticus), has cup-shaped flowers that resemble poppies, with petals in many bright colors and prominent purple-black anthers for strong contrast.
-Growing this plant in a container is usually trouble-free, provided it gets bright light and some basic care.
+Growing this plant in a container is usually trouble-free, provided it gets bright light and you don't neglect your plant.

 Choosing a Time

 Persian buttercup is a frost-tender, herbaceous perennial that grows outdoors year round in U.S. Department of Agriculture plant hardiness zones 8 through 10.
 For container growing, the time you choose to plant Persian buttercups helps determine when flowers appear.